-- · A baccalaureate degree; - · Good academic standing at the last college attended; - A grade point average of at least 3.0 (on a 4.0 scale) in the last 60 semester (or 90 quarter units); - · Completion of the University application materials; - · Completion and submission of all Departmental application materials which include: - Application form; - · Written statement(s) delineated in application; - · Copies of transcripts (from all universities and colleges attended); - · Professional letters of recommendation (2 total); - · Relevant work experience via a Resume/CV. - Participation in an In-Person Admission Evaluation, which may include (but is not limited to) interviews, experiential activities, and writing samples.
+- · A baccalaureate degree; - · Good academic standing at the last college attended; - A grade point average of at least 3.0 (on a 4.0 scale) in the last 60 semester (or 90 quarter units); - · Completion of the University application materials; - · Completion and submission of all Departmental application materials which include: - · Application form; - · Written statements delineated in application, including a Personal Statement and Writing Prompt; - · Copies of transcripts (from all universities and colleges attended); - · Recommendation Forms; - Relevant work experience via a Resume/CV. - Participation in an In-Person Admission Evaluation, which may include (but is not limited to) interviews, experiential activities, and writing samples.